-Cuticle prep bits.
+Category #2 Cuticle prep bits.

-Ok… here is where people go cray-cray picking up every cuticle bit that crosses their path… this was literally me so I get ya’.
+Ok… here is where people go cray-cray, picking up every cuticle bit that crosses their path… this was literally me, so I get ya’.

-There are tiny bits, ball bits, cone, flame bits etc., etc.,….
+There are tiny bits, ball bits, cones, flame bits, etc., etc.,…

 And that brings me to the second reason why I use this other second bit…

-Before we dive into my sanding bit faves (spoiler alert there will not be an arbour band listed.)
+Before we dive into my sanding bit faves (spoiler alert, there will not be an arbour band listed.)

-If you’re working on bare nails or “virgin” nails (so… a brand new client comes in has her own natural nails no product, no damage) you will use your cuticle bit to prep and then simply use a sponge buffer with an approximate grit of 200.
+If you’re working on bare nails or “virgin” nails (so… a brand new client comes in and has her natural nails, no product, no damage), you will use your cuticle bit to prep and then use a sponge buffer with an approximate grit of 200.
 That is it.

 Now, alternatively, if your client has product that needs to be removed and you need to flush it to the natural nail, then you will need to use your 180 grit buffer.
-Apply minimal pressure, let the buffer do the work for you.
+Apply minimal pressure, and let the buffer do the work for you.

-So, I wanted to mention this, not only as a reminder, but so that you keep a concept of gentleness now that we’re going to move to and efile.
+So, I wanted to mention this, not only as a reminder but so that you keep a concept of gentleness now that we’re going to move to and efile.

 Now it is time to bring it back home.

+Category #1 Removal Bits.
 My go-to’s is a thin cylinder and a short flat-top barrel diamond bit.

 You can take me up on my recommendations or find and choose your own for each category.

-I’ll see you next week with Episode #07 all about the most popular styles of art when using Japanese Gels, and after this episode we’ll only have one more episode before wrapping up this series.
-I hope you’ve enjoyed it thus far, make sure to catch up with any one you’ve missed this far.
+I’ll see you next week with Episode #07, all about the most popular styles of art when using Japanese Gels, and after this episode, we’ll only have one more episode before wrapping up this series.
+I hope you’ve enjoyed it thus far.
+Make sure to catch up with anyone you’ve missed this far.